Open Position: Research Assistant

-The Research Assistant (RA) will be a part of a three-person RA team.
-This is an opportunity to work in a fast paced, exciting environment.
+The Research Assistant (RA) will be a part of a three or four person RA team.
+This is an opportunity to work in a fast-paced, exciting environment.
 RAs will gain experience in research, event planning, fundraising strategy, US-China policy, non-profit development, program expansion, and more!
 More specifically, the RA will support the activities of senior management in the following ways:

 - Researching issues and organizations related to US-China policy, business, education, study abroad, fundraising, etc.

 - Editing and developing organizational newsletters, manuals, and correspondences